linfengzhou/LeetCode/Python/unsorted/solutions.md

 # 129
 - dfs, divide and conquer
 - time(from top to bot, just sum) o(n), space(log n)
+# 137 single number ii
+- solution 1:
+  - use ones to record element only appear once(three times may also include, we discuss it later)
+  - use twos to record element only show twice
+  - every time element come, xor ones array(if no exist, became 1, if exist, became 0)
+    - if no exist(show twice), which means we need to rule out it didn't show at twos &(~ twos)
+  - the same operation of twos
+- solution 2:
+  - create ones, twos, threes to record element appear
+  - first update twos (twos | (ones & i)) (if element exist in ones, should be in twos)
+  - then update ones with xor
+  - update threes
+  - delete element from ones and twos if there exist in threes
 # 142
 - math deduction
 # 143